4 reasons climate change is here, even though it's cold

 Average temperatures keep going up

-A cold front may bring a welcome change to sweltering summers, but overall, our planet is experiencing a dramatic warming trend.
+A cold front may bring a welcome change to sweltering summers, but due to the effects of climate change, our planet is experiencing a dramatic warming trend.

 According to NOAA and NASA, 2016 shattered records as the warmest year across global land and ocean surfaces since record-keeping began in 1880.3 This is a pattern that goes back decades.